Sciss/LucreSwing/README.md

 We have yet to determine how to "export" a widget to Scala.js.
 For an example and minimum CSS, see [SoundProcessesJSTest](https://github.com/Sciss/SoundProcessesJSTest/blob/main/lucre-swing.css).

+The following graph elements are currently not supported in Scala.js:

+- `DropTarget`
+- `PathField` (we have not yet settled on a notion of "file" in the browser)

 ## todo

 - collapse multiple undoable edits, especially with things like slider movements which produce many subsequent and related edits